Our Most Frequently Asked Questions About TimberNook Certified Schools

 What does it cost to become a TimberNook Certified school?

 The initial investment is $10,000.
-This covers three days of comprehensive on-site training, all materials, copies of the book Balanced and Barefoot, and lunch/snacks daily for four teachers at your school.
+This covers comprehensive on-line training, support from a local TimberNook Provider during observations, all materials, and copies of the book Balanced and Barefoot.
 It also covers training at your location by a member of our core team for two additional days.
 More teachers can be trained for an additional cost.
-This initial investment also covers the first year of licensing at your school.
+The initial investment also includes unlimited usage of the TimberNook curriculum during your first year of certification.

 What happens if one of our teachers takes a new job or leaves our school?

-Once you have a new teacher in place, you can send him or her to our next training session.
+Once you have a new teacher in place, they may join our online classroom, observe local programming, and launch TimberNook curriculum under the supervision of your current TimberNook Certified Teachers.
 Teachers are required to be TimberNook trained in order to maintain program know-how, consistency, and safety.
 The fee is $1,500 for each additional teacher.

 What are the ongoing costs to run the program?

 Starting in year two of your certification, the annual fee is based on the number of children in your school.
+The cost is $100/students who participates in TimberNook programs, capped at a maximum of $10,000 per year.
 We provide all new curriculum, professional development, and connection opportunities every year to further strengthen the skills of our TimberNook Teachers and Schools.